The Looney Tunes Show

 Production

-The animation was produced by Yearim and Rough Draft Korea, along with Toon City Animation in the first season.
-The Wile E. Coyote and the Road Runner shorts were produced by Crew972.
+The animation is produced by Yearim, and Rough Draft Korea (along with Toon City Animation in the first season.)
+The Wile E. Coyote and Road Runner CGI shorts are produced by Crew972.

 Broadcast

-The Looney Tunes Show premiered in the United States on May 3, 2011, through August 31, 2014, on Cartoon Network.
-In Australia, the series began airing on 9Go! and Cartoon Network Australia.
+The Looney Tunes Show premiered in the United States on May 3, 2011 through May 14, 2014 on Cartoon Network.
+In Australia, the first two seasons of the series began airing on 9Go!.
+And Foxtel channel on Cartoon Network.

 The first episode was also released on Looney Tunes: Rabbits Run as a special feature.